What to Do After Dark in Nashville

 Watch the tassels twirl at Skull’s

 Unlike a lot of downtown clubs, Skull’s Rainbow Room isn’t an homage to anything.
 It’s the real damned thing with a history stretching back to when original owner David "Skull" Schulman first opened his lounge in 1948 and watched it become the entertainment anchor of Printers Alley in its heyday.
-The modern-day incarnation of Skull’s maintains the old school vibe with a beautiful ornate bar pumping out cocktails and a kitchen preparing a classic chop house menu.
-But the real highlights are the PG13-rated burlesque shows Friday and Saturday nights starting at 11 pm.
+The modern-day incarnation of Skull’s maintains the old-school vibe with a beautiful ornate bar pumping out cocktails and a kitchen preparing a classic chop house menu.
+But the real highlights are the PG-13-rated burlesque shows Thursday through Saturday nights starting at 11 pm.
 Accompanied by a live band, these lovely dancers have mastered the art of the tease, gracefully moving to the music and working the room without revealing too much.

 Catch a midnight flick at the Belcourt

 As the city’s favorite cinema, you’d expect the Belcourt to screen arthouse fare and the latest first-run highbrow films, and they do that for sure.
 But at midnight on Fridays and Saturdays, they’re not afraid to get weird with late shows.
 The two movies are usually thematically related, but it’s absolutely fine if you only want to see the musical slasher “Stagefright” the first night and give “Slumber Party Massacre II” a miss on Saturday.
 Any midnight showing at the Belcourt is worth staying up late for.